A Complex Crime

 If the conspirators’ plan is to bomb a building in Oklahoma or commit another crime against the peace of the state by two or more people who live outside of Oklahoma, the crime is chargeable as a felony and is punishable by up to 10 years in prison.
 Okla.
 Stat. tit.
 21 § 422.

-Likewise, in a conspiracy against the state of Oklahoma such as any offense against a county, school district or city, all parties to the agreement can be found guilty of a felony punishable by a fine of up to $25,000 and/or a prison term of up to 10 years.
+Likewise, in a conspiracy against the state of Oklahoma such as any offense against a county, school district or city, all parties to the agreement can be found guilty of a felony punishable by a fine of up to $25,000, a prison term of up to 10 years, or both.
 Okla.
 Stat. tit.
 21 § 424.
-An example of this kind of crime could include plotting to steal a piece of art belonging to a city, county or state to sell it and split the money.
+An example of this kind of crime could include plotting to steal a piece of art belonging to a city, county, or state to sell it and split the money.

 Just Plotting May Be Enough to Get You Into Trouble